Tealight: Electrical

 Electric tealights have become increasingly popular as newer technology becomes available.
-They can feature incandescent or LED bulbs, the latter becoming the preferred format as LEDs become more-efficient and brighter.
-They can come in many different colours to set a mood, match a decor or augment the container's design.
-Some can also simulate a moving flame with various mechanical or electronic animations.
+They can feature incandescent or LED bulbs, the latter becoming the preferred format as LEDs become brighter and more efficient.
+They can have many different colours to set a mood, match a decor or augment the container's design.
+Some can simulate a moving flame using mechanical or electronic animations.

 Electric tealights are not useful as a source of heat, so they are not suitable for chafing dishes or other food warmers.

 Safety

 The use of tealights may be prohibited by safety regulations, such as in hospitals.

-Electric tealights are much safer than a flame-based tealight, and can be left unattended as there is no open flame or heat to worry about.
+Electric tealights are much safer than a flame-based tealight, and can be left unattended, as there is no open flame or heat to worry about.
 This allows them to be placed inside freestanding lace structures, or in candle holders made from paper, wood or other flammable materials.
 They can also be made much smaller to fit where a large flamed-based tealight cannot.